cancerit/cgpJBrowseToolkit/docs/source/index.rst

 General
 *******

-This project is provides scripts and tools which work with or on [JBrowse](http://jbrowse.org/) that are considered publicly useful.
+This project is provides scripts and tools which work with or on `JBrowse <http://jbrowse.org/>`_ that are considered publicly useful.

+Access the code on `GitHub <https://github.com/cancerit/cgpJBrowseToolkit>`_.

 .. _other-docs: